tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 I don’t think anyone could have seen him.
 The blurry darkness taunts my sanity as my wipers screech against the pouring rain.
-His red sweater dances through my mind.
+His red sweater keeps flashing through my mind.
 Did I see him?
 It doesn’t matter.
 I should just keep driving.
 Keep driving and forget about it, right?
 He was old, probably.
 He was going to die soon anyway.

-The severed body consumes my thoughts.
-What if they find it and trace it back to my car?
-Does my car have damage?
-I slow down and pull over.
-The rain thumps against my car, mimicking the beating pulse in my ears.
+Then the thought hits me.
+What if someone saw me?
+What if they find him and trace him back to my car?
+I can’t lose everything over this.
+I slow to a stop, my pulse pounding in my ears.
 I press the button on my phone, but it’s still black.

 Dead.
 Great.

 I grab my umbrella from the passenger seat and leave the safe haven of my car.
-The wind tears through me, nearly knocking me into the icy hell below.
+A violent gust catches me off guard, nearly knocking me into the ditch below.
 God, this sucks.

-The front of my 2014 blue sedan looks normal, I think, but that doesn’t mean much coming from a girl who doesn’t know what the L stands for in PRNDL.
+The front of my sedan looks to be damage-free, I think, but that doesn’t mean much coming from a girl who doesn’t know what the L stands for in PRNDL.
 There are no streetlights on this road, just the black expanse of the backroad ahead of me and the pale moonlight judging me from above.
 I sigh before making my way in the direction of the unknown.
 The gravel crunches beneath my feet, each step a cold, wet nightmare.
 The wind blows the rain sideways, plastering my damp hair across my face.
 I keep my left hand clamped around the grip of the umbrella while my right is glued to my chest to keep me warm.

-The metallic, copper stench hits me before anything else as it sneaks into my nose uninvited.
+The metallic stench hits me before anything else as it sneaks into my nose uninvited.
 I stop cold, almost dropping the umbrella.
 His upper half lays unnaturally against the curb, his head sunken in and his arms bent backwards.
 Intestines drool from beneath his shirt like a maze of thick, slimy ropes.
 My stomach turns and I drop to my knees beside him.
 The rainwater drags the pink ribbons of my vomit down the storm drain.
 When I finally lift my head, my eyes land on his lower half, resting a few feet down the road.
 His blue denim jeans are soaked in red.

-Darkness swallows the road.
-No headlights, no cameras, no witnesses.
+Not a single set of headlights pierces the darkness.
+No cameras, no witnesses.
 Just me, the rain, and an unlucky man painted across the street.
 No one needs to know what happened.
 If I can get rid of this body, no one will ever know what happened.
-I scramble back to my feet and almost puke again.
-I step over to his upper torso, forcing myself to not look at his face.
-I reach down and grab underneath the wet fabric of his wool sweater.
-I pull up with all my strength.
+I step over to his upper torso, forcing myself not to look at his face.
+I reach down and grab underneath the wet fabric of his wool sweater, pulling up with all my strength.
 Nothing.
 The weight is dead, solid, and terrifyingly heavy.

 “Come on,” I sob under my breath and try again.
-This time, I drop the umbrella and strain my muscles forward, hoping to push him towards my car.
+This time, I drop the umbrella and strain my muscles forward, hoping to push him toward my car.
 “Come on—”

 “I can help,” a deep voice echoes from behind me.